Toulouse win promotion to Super League

 |Tries: Ferres, Davies Goals: Hall 2

-Featherstone Rovers suffered defeat in the Million Pound Game for the second successive time as Toulouse triumphed to become only the second French side to reach Super League.
+Toulouse overcame Featherstone Rovers in the Million Pound Game to become the second French side in Super League for 2022.

 Rovers, beaten by Toronto in 2019, were up against it when they turned round at half-time 16-0 down on French soil.